dkean/Sikuli12.11/Docs/Script-JythonDocs/source/region.rst

 or by starting the observation with a timing parameter.

 Since you can have as many region objects as needed and each region can have one observation active and running.
-So theoretically it's possible to have as many visual events being observered at the same time as needed.
+So theoretically it is possible to have as many visual events being observered at the same time as needed.
 But in reality, the number of observation is still limited by the system resources available to Sikuli at that time.